blokks/legacy-docs/docs outline.md

 ## Auto scrolling
 When enabled, the [time indicator](http://themes/structure#time-indicator) is automatically scrolled into view, showing speakers and bands that are now playing.
 This option works on desktop and only during days of the event.

-Disabling the *auto scrolling* can be useful when your schedule is embedded on, for example, a one-page website.
+*Sometimes this feature can be cumbersome though.
+For example, when your schedule is embedded on a one-page website.
+In that case you simply don’t want to auto scroll the page.*

 ### Property details
 | Options | Values | Default |